 Our site is supported by the Website Report Service, to help ensure a safe environment and usability.
 In depth information can be needed for a medical website, although fast, accurate performance still counts.

-We use a specialist web hosting company, suited to our content management system and to meeting the

-	demands of a busy medical website in a secure way.
+We use a specialist web hosting company, suited to our content management system and to meeting the demands of a busy medical website in a secure way.

 Our privacy and data policies are patient friendly, website search is available from each page.

-	Information for patients is readily provided, as are contact details, along with practice fees and a

-	summary of regulatory cover.
+Information for patients is readily provided, as are contact details and a summary of regulatory cover.

-	These are signs you should look for as a matter of trust, on any website and particularly on a

-	medical website.
-We hope you find our online facilities safe and transparent, part of providing up

-	to date care.
+These are signs you should look for as a matter of trust, on any website and particularly on a medical website.
+We hope you find our online facilities safe and transparent, part of providing up to date care.